TREYCSE/NumPy_Algorithms/README.md

+## Numpy!

-## Numpy is a library in Python that is primarily used by Data Scientists and Machine Learning Professionals
+### Numpy is a library in Python that is primarily used by Data Scientists and Machine Learning Professionals

+### Tools: Numpy, matplotlib

 # Machine Learning Algorithms are equations that we code in Python that allow the Machine to not only make direct commands, but to learn from the information and predict new values; Hince, Artificial Intelligence